russellbits/russellbits.com/src/routes/lab/dna-fingerprint/+page.md

 title: DNA Fingerprint
 slug: dna-fingerprint
 date: '2019-01-22'
-summary: 'A Circos graphic that can serve as a unique image for a particular strain of plant.'
+summary: 'A (D3) circos graphic that can serve as a unique fingerprint for a particular strain of plant based on its genetic alleles.'
 experimentImage: '/lab/dna-fingerprint.png'
 ---